mahdiJ2001/mahdiJ2001/README.md

 ### Experience

 - Gained practical experience through **two internships** at **fintech companies** and an **introductory internship** at an **E-learning** startup
-- Passionate about solving complex problems and continuously learning new technologies
 - Foundation in **mathematics** and **physics**